-We would like to thank the William H. Prusoff Foundation, the Rodney H. and Judy E. Margolis Foundation, Edward Gieselman, and Charles D. and Natalina B. Lunsford for their generous gifts in support of this prestigious award program in 2014.
+We would like to thank the Dr. John S. Cargile III; Ed and Jaqueline Gieselman; and the Kelly Gollat Memorial Fund for Melanoma Researchfor their generous gifts in support of this prestigious award program in 2017.

-Awardees will receive financial support to help offset the costs incurred while attending the meeting.
-This might include registration, economy air or rail transportation, housing, meals, etc. The monies awarded to the recipient will be no more than $1,000.00 US.
+Awardees will receive financial support ($1,500 to $2,000) to help offset the costs incurred while attending the meeting.
+This might include registration, economy air or rail transportation, hotel accommodations, meals, etc.

 - In addition to scientific sessions, awardees must attend all special events organized by WICR.